Alejogb1/job-board/blog-data/how-to-resolve-the-incompatible-type-warning-in-aioinflux-with-lineprotocol-and-a-dictionary-schema.md

 id: "how-to-resolve-the-incompatible-type-warning-in-aioinflux-with-lineprotocol-and-a-dictionary-schema"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 Having navigated the complexities of asynchronous data pipelines for years, I've definitely stumbled across the "incompatible type" warning when using `aioinflux` with line protocol and dictionary schemas – it's a surprisingly common pain point.
 The crux of the issue usually lies in how `aioinflux` expects data when using the line protocol, versus what you might inadvertently feed it when using a dictionary-based schema.
 Essentially, there's a mismatch in the expected data structure.
 When `aioinflux` constructs the line protocol, it has a set assumption about how dictionary keys and values should map into the line protocol’s format (i.e., `measurement,tag_key=tag_value field_key=field_value timestamp`).
 If that structure isn't precise, you'll see those type warnings.

 The core problem isn't necessarily a bug; it's a misunderstanding of how `aioinflux` serializes the dictionary into line protocol.
 Typically, if you were manually forming the line protocol, you’d build strings like `measurement,tag1=value1 field1=10 1678886400000000000` for example.
 The library strives to automate this, but there's some degree of implicit casting and schema enforcement that happens during the translation from your python dictionary to this string format.
 This can become an issue if your input dictionary schema does not directly conform to the expected types or structure by the `aioinflux` library.